timothybruns/Weather-App/readme.md

 ## 🚀 Your homework submission should include:

-- An issue ticket created on this repo.
-Make sure to include all members' names in the title.
+- A Pull Request created on this repo
-- A link to your **Single Separate standing** repository that ALL team members have at least contributed one commit.
+- A link to your Bitballoon hosted App
 - Completion, comfort, wins, losses, questions... you know the drill.

-## This homework is due 🚨 11PM ON THURSDAY NIGHT 🚨
+## This homework is due 🚨 11PM ON WEDNESDAY NIGHT 🚨